 Does your policy, program or service potentially have negative unintended consequences for certain groups of people?
-No - it is considered that the policy review is gender neutral in its impacts.
+It is considered and there are no implications at the time of preparing this document.
 Overall, do the benefits outweigh the costs or vice versa?
 Yes Step 4 Recommendations Provide the rationale for the proposed recommendation and include any mitigation strategies that could be used to avoid any harmful unintended outcome.
-Required under legislation Include here the rationale for your recommendation as well as any mitigation strategies needed.
-In line with the Gender Equality Act, explain: Required under legislation how your recommendation meets the needs of persons of different genders how it addresses gender inequality how it promotes gender equality.
+It is considered and there are no implications at the time of preparing this document.
+Include here the rationale for your recommendation as well as any mitigation strategies needed.
+In line with the Gender Equality Act, explain: how your recommendation meets the needs of persons of different genders how it addresses gender inequality how it promotes gender equality.
+It is considered and there are no implications at the time of preparing this document.